OmegaT HowTo: Translating OmegaT into your language

 Translation: general remarks

 OmegaT is a free, open-source translation memory program.
 The user interface and documentation were originally written in English.
 As the program is intended for translators throughout the world and not just in English-speaking countries, it is appropriate that the documentation (and, if possible, the program itself) be available in other languages.
-However, as the program is being given away and not sold commercially, there are no resources available to pay for translations.
+However, since we are not a commercial project, we have no budget for the commissioning of translations.
 Instead, those involved in the OmegaT project hope that translations will be provided first and foremost by translators who have tried OmegaT and are convinced of its value to the translation community as a whole.

 The translation work